Pramith08/AeroEncrypt/README.md

 - **Offline Functionality:** The application only requires internet access for user registration and login.
 All other functionalities are offline.
 - **Secure Storage:** Encrypts credentials using AES+RSA and stores them in the device's secure storage.
 - **User-Friendly Interface:** Simple and intuitive UI for storing and retrieving passwords.
-- **Unique Device Storage** Only the device on which credentials are stored has access to them.
+- **Unique Device Storage:** Only the device on which credentials are stored has access to them.

 ## Getting Started